mar10/wsgidav/README.txt

       usage: python ext_wsgiutils_server.py [options] [config-file]

       config-file:
-        The configuration file for PyFileServer. if omitted, the application will look for a file named 'PyFileServer.conf' in the current directory
+        The configuration file for WsgiDAV. if omitted, the application will look for a file named 'WsgiDAV.conf' in the current directory

       options:
         --port=PORT  Port to serve on (default: 8080)